cdslaborg/paramonted/generic/2/usage/sampling/paradram/input/index.md

 -   Specifying the simulation properties in an external input file ensures your simulation's highest level of flexibility and portability by avoiding the hardcoding of simulation specifications into your compiled code.
 Imagine you specify a simulation property inside your code, compile and run it, and then realize that you want to change that property value to something else. **Without an external input file, you would have to recompile your code every time for every property change.**
 -   Also, the same specification input file can be used to set up the same simulation settings from any programming language without a single line of change in the input file. **The contents of the input files are programming-language-agnostic**.
-- When specified from the input file, all variable names are case-insensitive across all programming languages.
+- All variable names are case-insensitive across all programming languages when specified from the input file.
 -   The order by which the simulation specification variables appear in the input file is irrelevant.
 -   Multiple simulation namelist groups, each corresponding to an independent call to a different ParaMonte routine, can be placed within a single input file, resulting in a cleaner, more portable organization of the input data for the given simulation problem.